amitportal/audiobook-creator/USAGE-GUIDE.md

 ---

-*Built with ❤️ for the Open Source Community.*
+*Built with ❤️ for the Listeners, Learners, and Readers.
+Please upload good audiobooks conversions to Librivox or other open community projects.
+If you find this useful, please consider supporting me on [GitHub Sponsors](https://github.com/sponsors/amitportal).*

+*Contributions are welcome!
+Please open an issue or PR for new model integrations or hardware optimizations.*